Big Island route list logo TABLE 3

 miles

-Mostly narrow, somewhat winding road.
-Wavy but smooth pavement from mile 8 west to mile 11.
-New alignment, mostly posted at 55mph, between mile 11 and mile 41.5.
-West of mile 41.5, road is very narrow, with rough pavement edges west of mile 45 (that part may be resurfaced soon, if it hasn't been already), and one-lane bridges, which can make the western part of Ala Mauna Saddle Road hazardous in fog or at night.
-Traffic on western part of route also disrupted on occasion (early mornings only) by oversized trucks delivering heavy equipment to the observatories atop Mauna Kea.
+Wavy and narrow but smooth old pavement from mile 8 west to mile 11.
+New roadway west of mile 11, with smooth pavement and wide shoulders, and some of it posted at 55mph.
+Traffic on some of western part of route may be disrupted on occasion (early mornings only) by oversized trucks delivering heavy equipment to the observatories atop Mauna Kea.
 Parts of the road often get fogged in, as warm moist air rising upslope from the coast meets cool air rolling downslope from Mauna Kea and Mauna Loa.

-No travel services; nearest travel services in Hilo to the east, and Waimea or Kailua-Kona to the west.
+No travel services, and cellphone service is uncertain (though there are emergency call boxes along parts of the highway).
+Nearest travel services in Hilo to the east, and Waimea or Kailua-Kona to the west.

-Most rental car companies prohibit driving their vehicles on Ala Mauna Saddle Road (perhaps the only paved state highway in the United States open to motor vehicles, but off-limits to most rental cars).
+Most rental car companies once specifcally prohibited driving their vehicles on Saddle Road, perhaps the only paved state highway in the United States open to motor vehicles but off-limits to most rental cars.
+However, those restrictions seem to have faded away as the highway has been improved.
+Check your rental car contract, just in case.

 State route 2000 Puainako